philliphuang/dona/README.md

 	- `amount`: the amount of the transfer in units of the SPL token
 	- `spl_token`: the address of the SPL token used for the transfer
 	- `reference`: the reference of the solana
-	- TODO: finish this
+	- TODO: finish this, make sure to make clear it's only paying recipient
 - `donation_transaction_request`: an object containing information necessary to implement Solana Pay's [Transaction Request Specification](https://github.com/solana-labs/solana-pay/blob/link-request/SPEC.md#specification-transaction-request), consisting of the following fields:
-	- TODO: finish this
+	- TODO: finish this, make sure to make clear it's splitting the payment

 *Note: As of the time of writing, **Transaction Requests have not been officially released by Solana Pay**, so Transaction Requests have been implemented using the unmerged pull request code.*